-Whilst looking through recent papers about biomarkers and this recent open access paper crossed my desk.
-The paper is the latest in a line of top to bottom reviews of aging biomarkers for humans.
+Whilst looking through recent papers about biomarkers, this recent open access paper crossed my desk.
+The paper is the latest in a line of top-to-bottom reviews of aging biomarkers for humans.

-With companies like Unity Biotechnology and the David Sinclair lab entering human clinical trials later this year for senescent cell removal and DNA repair respectively, the development of effective biomarkers to measure how someone is aging and how therapies effect that are a matter of urgency.
+With companies like Unity Biotechnology and the David Sinclair lab entering human clinical trials later this year for senescent cell removal and DNA repair respectively, the development of effective biomarkers to measure how someone is aging and how therapies affect it are a matter of urgency.

 Looking for quality biomarkers of aging